"Pain persists in many patients five years after removal of the gallbladder" reports a study referenced below."

 "13-40% of patients have persisting abdominal pain after cholecystectomy although the vast majority regard their operation as a success.
 Up to 12% of post-cholecystectomy patients when questioned feel that they have diarrhea as a consequence of their operation, and at least 4-5% of patients have a definite deterioration in their perceived diarrhoea or perceive that they have developed diarrhea for the first time.
 Objective assessments post-operatively, however, rarely demonstrate new onset diarrhoea.
 Some of these patients may have the irritable bowel syndrome."6

 IS THERE SOMETHING I COULD DO FOLLOWING GALLBLADDER REMOVAL THAT WOULD BE HELPFUL

 Of course!
 Always keep following a clean, sensible gallbladder diet that includes good fats, lots of organic fruits and vegetables and lean meats and fish.
-And for at least 2 or 3 months immediately afterwards, follow the diet religiously and if you haven't done a Gallbladder Starter Kit, do so now to give your digestion and your fat metabolism a kit start.
+And for at least 2 or 3 months immediately afterwards, follow the diet religiously and if you haven't done The Starter Kit, do so now to give your digestion and your fat metabolism a kit start.
 I also suggest a series of coffee enemas about a month after surgery (even years after if it's been that long) to flush all the bile ducts including those of the liver.
 Your biliary tree can benefit from this at any time as can your liver.
 I suggest one per day, if possible, for 21 days.

 Then order the After Gallbladder Removal Kit and stay on it from now on.
 You will need the assistance in digestion that it offers, especially for digesting fats.
 That is the ideal.
 If it is beyond your means to do this, at least use bile salts with every meal.